7 tips for effective health savings account (HSA) program design

 When open enrollment comes around annually, employees are faced with a big task: choosing the benefits they’ll need next year from a laundry list of options.
 It’s no surprise that they may not fully understand the advantages and disadvantages of each employer-sponsored benefit or account available to them.

-By creating a communication strategy that concentrates on financial wellness, dispelling HSA myths and seeing “the bigger picture,” organizations can motivate employees to learn more about HSAs as an effective health savings account; one that can be used on eligible medical expenses today but also offers the potential to improve their retirement readiness.
+By creating a communication strategy that concentrates on financial wellness, dispelling HSA myths and seeing “the bigger picture,” organizations have the opportunity to motivate employees to learn more about HSAs as an effective health savings account; one that can be used on eligible medical expenses today but also offers the potential to improve their retirement readiness.

 Again, intermediaries can offer specialized knowledge when it comes to designing, communicating and facilitating benefits.